 The traditional site monitoring methods are costly, subject to data quality errors, and manual.
-Sponsors spend about 20% to 30% of the clinical trial cost going into monitoring.
+Sponsors spend about 20% to 30% of the clinical trial cost for monitoring.
 But, during the COVID pandemic, many sponsors have started adopting modern monitoring techniques.
 One such monitoring is centralized remote monitoring.
 It resolves many traditional monitoring issues and is cost-effective.
-So the monitoring selection depends on several aspects of clinical trial.
+So the monitoring selection depends on several aspects of the clinical trial.

 Factors that affect the selection of monitoring type

-- First and foremost, the critical factor that affects the complexity of monitoring is the protocol design.
+- First and foremost, the factor that affects the complexity of monitoring is the protocol design.
 These include duration of treatment, interaction intensity necessary, the requirement of a special population, etc.